skip to Main Content

 Liquidating business assets

-Liquidating assets in a sale can sometimes be the smartest move for a business owner in New York who is no longer making money.
+Liquidating business assets in a sale can sometimes be the smartest move for a business owner in New York who is no longer making money.
 When a business is not turning a profit, selling the business may not be possible because there may be no interested buyers.
-Before liquidating assets to get out of a business, it is important for a business owner to work out a plan.
+Before liquidating assets to get out of a business, a business owner needs to work out a plan.

 All of the merchandise and other assets that belong to a business should be inventoried before commencing the liquidation process.
 A business owner should then assess the value of each item and prepare it for sale.
 In a liquidation sale, a business owner should only expect to receive at least 20 percent less than the retail value of the items.